Zettlr/zettlr-docs/docs/en/core/tables.md

 The right button group contains two buttons for **removing the active table row or column**.
 Simply place your cursor inside any cell inside the row or column you wish to remove and hit one of the buttons.

+!!! note

-> Always make sure to place your cursor in the correct cell before removing columns or rows.
+    Always make sure to place your cursor in the correct cell before removing columns or rows.

 ![How to determine the active row and column](../img/table_active_cell.png)